 The federal government and many state governments have recognized the importance of energy efficiency to our nation’s security and economic prosperity.
 Appliance efficiency standards that took effect in the early 1990s saved more than 88 billion kWh in 2000 — about 28 million tons of CO2.
 Updates to these standards will save more than 250 billion kWh in 2010.
 Despite these impressive gains, standards only eliminate the lowest-efficiency products from the market.
 It is up to consumers to do the rest and demand more from the marketplace.
 If the roughly 40 million households in climates with large heating needs boosted their furnace or boiler efficiencies to 90% or higher, some 45 million tons of CO2 emissions would be eliminated each year.

-Substituting compact fluorescent lamps for the ten most frequently used incandescent lamps in every house in the country would reduce CO2 emissions by about the same amount!
+Substituting LED lamps for the ten most frequently used incandescent lamps in every house in the country would reduce CO2 emissions by about the same amount!